forcedotcom/salesforcedx-vscode/contributing/publishing.md

 ## Merging the Release Branch into Main

 After the change log has been approved and merged into your release branch, it's time to prepare main with the new changes for the publish.
-We currently utilize a CircleCi workflow that will rebase main off of the release branch.
-We are specifically using the rebase strategy because we want all of the commits from our release branch to be applied ontop of the commits in main.
+We currently use a CircleCI workflow that rebases `main` off of the release branch.
+We are specifically using the rebase strategy because we want all the commits from our release branch to be applied on top of the commits in main.

 To run the merge process: